 Treatment of this condition is normally by conservative methods such as:

 - Ice therapy to reduce acute pain and inflammation.

 - Ultrasound and TENS.

 - Muscle stretch and strengthening exercises

-In the acute period, the aim is to reduce the inflammation and pain.
-Ice can be applied to the infrapatella region for approximately 15-20 minutes, 2-3 times a day.
+In the acute period, the aim is to reduce inflammation and pain.
+Ice can be applied to the infrapatellar region for approximately 15-20 minutes, 2-3 times a day.

 Ultrasound and TENS can also help to reduce inflammation and swelling

 Taping aims at involves lifting up the inferior pole to offload the fat pad and prevent impingement.
 The medial and lateral border of the patella is pulled diagonally upwards to sling the patella superiorly and the superior border is be taped across horizontally to tilt the inferior pole away from the fat pad.
 Range of motion of knee may be restricted.